Our teachers have a wide breadth of education and experience. We can find the perfect fit for your music student.

 Adam Scoville has a B. M. in Music Education from Roberts Wesleyan College and a Masters in Music Therapy from Nazareth College.
 He is a music sub in many schools in the area.
 Adam is also the lead singer of the band, Index Patient.
 In the studio he teaches brass, guitar, bass guitar, piano and voice.

 Dylon Walbridge has a B.S. in Piano Performance from Roberts Wesleyan College.
 Growing up in the Spencerport School District, Dylon started taking piano lessons at Dori’s at age four.
 Dylon continued to enroll in the Eastman Community School where he received instruction from Harriet Zimmerman throughout high school.
 His other teachers include local musicians John Viavattine, Michael Landrum, and Mike Van Allen.
 Dylon has extensive performing experience including stage productions, solo recitals, collaborative chamber and orchestral work, as well as his experience leading his own Rochester-based jazz quartet, Bearcat and The Birds.
 He has performed in pit bands for such stage productions as You’re A Good Man, Charlie Brown and Les Miserables and performed with the Roberts Wesleyan Community Orchestra, playing the final two movements of George Gershwin’s Piano Concerto in F. Dylon has strong backgrounds in classical, jazz, music theory, and composition, and is enthusiastic about teaching students of all ages and skill levels.
-In the studio, Dylon teaches classical and jazz piano as well as any age level of beginner.
+In the studio, Dylon teaches classical and jazz piano as well as any

 Born and raised in Spencerport, Tierney McLean has been inseparable from her trumpet since she began playing fifteen years ago.
 Awarded the Spencerport Music Association Scholarship upon her high school graduation in 2011, she moved to Ohio to pursue a Bachelor’s Degree in Trumpet Performance at the University of Cincinnati College-Conservatory of Music under the instruction of Alan Siebert and Philip Collins.
 There she was awarded numerous merit scholarships, as well as being named a winner of the International Trumpet Guild Conference Scholarship Competition in 2013.
 That summer she won an internship at the Wagon Wheel Theater in Warsaw, Indiana.
 She returned for a total of three consecutive summer seasons, and over one hundred performances of a dozen shows.
 She was truly blessed throughout her college career with numerous opportunities, including winning the position of Third Trumpet of the Symphony of the Lakes in Warsaw, Indiana for the 2014-2015 season.
 She has taught private students in Kentucky, Indiana, Ohio, and New York, and worked with several band programs through the years teaching concert band trumpet sectionals, jazz band brass sectionals, as well as leading a brass quintet.
 In 2015 she graduated Magna Cum Laude, and traveled as far as Colorado, before returning home to Rochester.
 Locally, she has performed with the Rochester Philharmonic Orchestra, Brighton Symphony Orchestra, the Greater Rochester Women’s Philharmonic, the South Seneca Music Festival Orchestra, and the Center Stage Pops Orchestra.
 Last year, she was named a board member of the Greece Performing Arts Society, which keeps her active in the larger musical community, when she is not playing and teaching.
 Beginning in the fall, she will be pursuing her Master of Music degree at Eastman School of Music, while serving as a Teaching Assistant for the Music Education Department’s trumpet method classes.